GAP-CLoSR/GAP-CLoSR-Tools-source/README.md

 Final compiled versions for distribution can be found in www.github.com/GAP-CLoSR/GAP-CLoSR-Tools-Executables-and-Python-scripts.

+Edits to source code need to be updated in this repository.

+Final stable tested versions can be added to www.github.com/GAP-CLoSR/GAP-CLoSR-Tools-Executables-and-Python-scripts.

 Please let the admin know if you are keen to participate in this open source Creative Commons licensed project.